sctlcd/the-vintage-caravan-improvements-in-progress/README.md

 When it's come to The Vintage Caravan, I first think about **Rock'n Roll music** and **Island** so this is why I have designed my entire project around the **starry night sky** with splendid **Northern Lights** idea and dark colors.

-I wanted to place a particular emphasis on the video [**'Reset'**](https://www.youtube.com/watch?time_continue=5&v=6omREbNT9D0&feature=emb_title) which I find meaningful, energizing and full of humour.
+I wanted to place a particular emphasis on the video [**'Reset'**](https://www.youtube.com/watch?time_continue=5&v=6omREbNT9D0&feature=emb_title) which I find meaningful, energizing and full of humor.
 That's why I choose to integrate it as an embed video on the top on the navigation menu and displaying it in all device sizes. <br>
 *'We proudly present the new video for 'Reset'.
 The video was made for us by Icelandic production company Obbosí.
 We've always been fans of fun music videos and we don't like to take ourselves too seriously when it comes to making videos.
 We had a blast making this one and we're super happy with how it turned out.
 Hope you like it as much as we do!' ~ Commented bass player Alex on the release - [Nuclear Blast](https://www.nuclearblast.de/en/label/music/band/news/details/5573791.3159218.the-vintage-caravan-raquo-gateways-laquo-out-now.html)*

 About the "Music" page, I was looking for a way to put together the 3 containers "Album details", " Buy this album", "Listen this album" in a harmonious and aesthetic manner.
 I didn't like the 3 containers, each one in 1 column, aligned on the same baseline.
 The idea of the 3 containers with a staggered positioning in 2 columns but harmoniously centered with each others popped up by trying various positionings in Balsamiq Wireframes.